spider-123456/NSED/README.md

 You can refer to https://github.com/MingshiYan/CRGCN?tab=readme-ov-file in processing data to deal with data sets and preparation.
 Let's take the Beibei dataset as an example.

-**Before you run the main.py , you are supposed build a folder name: check_point to store the model.pth**.
+**Before you run the main.py , you are supposed to build a folder nameed check_point to store the model.pth**.

 ## Log files and weight files are provided for better results of compound line experiments.
 ### We released the Beibei dataset for better experiments.
 Additional data sets can be obtained from here ： https://drive.google.com/drive/folders/1PCmlXPGR-rgfbK7e9Ia5c073-DE9xi9x